sevifinance/sevi-erpnext-sync/README.md

 > [!WARNING]
 > Do not merge this branch into the main branch.

-Sevi Plugin Uses to sync the other systems with erpnext using rest API.
+The Sevi Plugin is used to synchronize external systems, such as payment information, with ERPNext via the REST API.

 ### Installation